tingyuansen/The_Payne/README.md

 ## Licensing

-Copyright 2018 by Yuan-Sen Ting and Kareem El-Badry.
+Copyright 2018 by Yuan-Sen Ting.

 In brief, you can use, distribute, and change this package as you please.